-Ethereum’s also made headlines for an ongoing multi-phased upgrade commonly known as ‘Ethereum 2.0,’ even though the Ethereum team has stated it would stop using this moniker in favor of a rebrand around a new “consensus layer.”
+Ethereum’s also made headlines for an ongoing multi-phased upgrade commonly known as ‘Ethereum 2.0,’ even though the Ethereum team has stated it would stop using this moniker in favour of a rebrand around a new “consensus layer.”

 While planned enhancements have been met by delays, the upgrade is set to boost Ethereum’s speed, scalability, and efficiency, largely through the shift to PoS.

 The first layer of the upgrade, the Beacon Chain, went live in December 2020 to usher in native staking.
-Plans right now are to merge the Beacon Chain with Ethereum mainnet sometime in 2022, a process known as “the Merge.”
+Plans right now are to merge the Beacon Chain with Ethereum main net sometime in 2022, a process known as “the Merge.”